Gray countries with texture denote areas of future engagement.

 2,612,584 hectares (10,087 sq. mi.)

 In the shadow of Mt.
-Kenya, the national parks, private ranches, and communal lands of the Samburu Heartland support some of Africa’s most impressive wildlife.
+Kenya, the national parks, private ranches, and communal lands of the Samburu Landscape support some of Africa’s most impressive wildlife.
 The Grevy’s zebra and the reticulated giraffe, species found only north of the Equator in Africa, roam the acacia grassland where lions and wild dogs hunt their prey.

 Years of logging in the forests around Aberdare and Mt.
 Kenya National Parks had already taken a toll on the forests’ health when the decline of local farming enterprises began forcing more people to rely on charcoal burning and other unsustainable activities to earn income.
-Forests play an important role in the Samburu Heartland: They help regulate water runoff and soil erosion while providing habitat for wildlife.
+Forests play an important role in the Samburu Landscape: They help regulate water runoff and soil erosion while providing habitat for wildlife.
 Without healthy forests nearby, local farms become more vulnerable to floods and droughts, while wildlife is at greater risk for conflict with humans.

-Pastoralist communities in the Samburu Heartland have lived near wildlife for centuries, but population growth and new settlements in once-wild lands are disturbing the peace.
+Pastoralist communities in the Samburu Landscape have lived near wildlife for centuries, but population growth and new settlements in once-wild lands are disturbing the peace.
 When predators like lions, wild dogs, hyenas, and leopards come across cattle, they make a meal of it.
 For people who depend on livestock for food and income, the carnivores are destroying more than just an animal; they are literally eating into a family’s savings.
 People fight back by killing carnivores.
 Grazing cattle in wild areas puts communities at risk for losing their most valuable investments and threatens endangered species that have a taste for domesticated meat.

 African Wildlife Foundation partnered with Starbucks Coffee Trading Co. to train growers in Starbucks’ Coffee and Farmer Equity (CAFÉ) practices, which ensure that coffee growing is both environmentally and ethically responsible.
 AWF and Starbucks also upgraded old equipment to make farming and processing more sustainable.
 Because coffee plants need shade to grow, farmers planted thousands of trees in the area.
 But, forests and their wild inhabitants were not the only ones to benefit: For the 7,000 coffee growers who participated in the six-year project, crop prices increased between 200% and 300%!